CAEP Annual Reporting Measures

 Advanced Level Programs

 Findings from Relay’s 2020 Employer Survey demonstrate that the majority of principals are satisfied with the advanced-level preparation their teachers received at Relay.
-The response rate from employers of advanced-level completers on the 2023 Employer Survey is too small to report any findings.
+There are very few Relay students in Advanced level programs and the response rate from employers of advanced-level completers on the 2024 Employer Survey is too small to report any findings.
 Relay operates only one advanced level program with a small enrollment that leads to recommendation for special education certification.
 We are strategizing on how we can do more targeted outreach to improve the advanced-level response rate on future Employer Surveys.

 1) 82% of surveyed principals responded that completers were mostly or fully ready to meet the needs of students after completing their studies with Relay.